aliasgar1978/nettoolkit/docs/u_doc/j2config/j2_step2_customize.rst

 After Previous First Steps, We can now add custom *classes & modules* as filters to be accessible inside jinja templates.

-Refer below on how to use them.
+Refer below on how to fork them in.

 * module import should declare pure methods only. and should be imported as full module
 * Classes should be imported explicitely from diverse modules.